Just like the second World War 2 , this Covid-19 pandemic, civil unrest and other unfortunate events happening this year will eventually past one day.

 We still have two months to go (although health experts expect it will continue until end of next year), but let us do our best to survive this year.

 With the increasing trend of Covid-19 cases nowadays, we cannot help but to stay at home to flatten the curve.
-By knowing and understanding our selfless action in not contributing to the statistic nor affecting our vulnerable family members- elderly and those will medical illnesses-the choice of confining at home will be easier.
+Know and understand our selfless action so we won’t contribute to the statistic and affect our vulnerable family members – elderly and those with medical illnesses.
+This makes choice of confining at home easier.

 It is indeed abnormal not to be able to socialise with others in person.
-But, let’s leverage on the technology to facetime, zoom, video conference or any means to keep tabs with each other.
-Again, it does not worth to risk the health of your friends and yourself at the expense of desire to meet each other.
-(The chances of physical contact, removing your mask are there…)
+But, let’s leverage on the technology to do video call or conferencing or any means to keep tabs with each other.
+It is not worth risking the health of your friends and yourself just to meet each other in person (the chances of physical contact and removing your mask are there).

-For those with pre-existing illnesses especially chronic diseases such as diabetes, hypertension, high8 cholesterol, asthmatic and other conditions, be sure to take precautions.
+For those with pre-existing illnesses especially chronic diseases such as diabetes, hypertension, high cholesterol, asthmatic and other conditions, be sure to take precautions.

 Eat healthy food, work out and get enough rest.
 These are important steps to make you stronger and prevent from contracting virus.

-Healthy food refers to vegetables, fruits lean meats, diary, and anything that is not processed, fried or too much seasoning .
-(Though , it is no harm with occasional cheat days)
+Healthy food refers to vegetables, fruits, lean meats, diary products, and anything that is not processed, fried or too much seasoning (though , it is no harm with occasional cheat days).

-Work out for 30minutes a day will not only boost your immune system but also good for your mental wellbeing.
-Who knows you might have that attractive physique when all of us are out in the wood?
+Work out for 30 minutes a day will not only boost your immune system but also good for your mental wellbeing.
+Who knows you might gain that attractive physique when all of us are out in the wood?

-Sleep does magically to the wellbeing of your body and mind.
-Get at least 6 hours or more sleep a day (although staying at home is a good chance to binge for your Netflix).
+Sleep does magic to the wellbeing of your body and mind.
+Get at least 6 hours or more sleep a day (although staying at home is a good chance to binge on Netflix).

-By staying informed of the current development, it will help to reduce the anxiety.
-But, do not overwhelm yourself with the negative news if they are too much for you.
-Stay away from social media due to there are too many “noises” that will affect your mental well-beings.
+By staying informed of the current development, it will help to reduce anxiety.
+But, do not overwhelm yourself with negative news if they are too much for you.
+Stay away from social media due to the many “noises” that will affect your mental well-beings.